stuartellis/multiform/README.md

 > This does not interfere with any other use of Make.
 All of the targets and variables in the *mk* files are namespaced.

+Once you have added the Make configuration, run this command to generate the directory structure:

+    make stacks-new-tree

 All of the files for Terraform are in the directory *terraform1/*.
 Refer to the conventions for the expected directory structure:

 https://github.com/stuartellis/multiform/tree/main/docs/terraform-stacks-spec/0.4.0/README.md